University of Western Australia: History

-The university was established in 1911 following the tabling of proposals by a royal commission in September 1910.
+The university was established by the University of Western Australia Act 1911 following the tabling of proposals by a royal commission in September 1910.
 The original campus, which received its first students in March 1913, was on Irwin Street in the centre of Perth, and consisted of several buildings between Hay Street and St Georges Terrace.
 Irwin Street was also known as Tin Pan Alley, as many buildings had corrugated iron roofs.
 These buildings served as the university campus until 1932, when the campus relocated to its present-day site in Crawley.